 An Energy Conference was held in Istanbul, called Wind Summit Turkey on November 11 and 12, 2010.
 The conference, organized by Investment Support and Promotion Agency (ISPAT) of Turkey in partnership with ICSME from China, Noppen from Shangai, and Eurosolar Turkey, was held at Hyatt Hotel (1).

-There were close to 20 presentations on various aspects of wind energy developments in Turkey with with emphasis on investment and technology and some reference to Solar Energy also.
+There were close to 20 presentations on various aspects of wind energy developments in Turkey with an emphasis on investment and technology and some reference to Solar Energy also.
 During the first day, presentations covered wind energy developments worldwide and wind farms in Turkey, foreign direct investment and wind energy regulations.
-Suzlon representative in Turkey spoke about wind energy in Turkey from Suzlon’s point of view, a manufacturer of wind turbines..
+Suzlon representative in Turkey spoke about wind energy in Turkey from Suzlon’s point of view, a manufacturer of wind turbines.

 Germany 25,777 MW

 Spain 19,140 MW